Home Programming Apache Airflow for Data Pipeline Orchestration: A Practical Guide

 Dependencies, Branching, and Short-Circuiting

-Real pipelines are not straight lines.
-You may want to run different downstream paths depending on the day of week, skip a branch entirely if there is no new data, or fan out into parallel tasks and fan back in.
+Real pipelines are not linear.
+Different downstream paths may be required depending on the day of the week, a branch may need to be skipped entirely if no new data exists, or parallel tasks may need to fan out and then fan in.

 BranchPythonOperator